 MODERATOR: D. Swenson, 3M

-7.7 CASE STUDY - LARGE PLASTIC WEB ELECTROSTATIC PROBLEMS, RESULTS AND
+7.7 CASE STUDY - LARGE PLASTIC WEB ELECTROSTATIC PROBLEMS,

 David Swenson of 3M Corporation describes an anomaly where workers